stouch/redis-events-to-clickhouse-tables/README.md

 # You can use a nohup, or a docker container, to run this forever:
 node build/src/inject.js

+# CTRL+C will gracefully kill the bulking waiting events, and re-enqueue them in Redis queues if they are not done.
 ```

 In case you want to apply some transformation to your events, override the `src/transform.ts` file. (see docker-compose..yml)